Satyacmd69/Prescripto/README.md

 PAYPAL_CLIENT_ID=your_paypal_client_id
 TWILIO_SID=your_twilio_sid
 TWILIO_AUTH_TOKEN=your_twilio_auth_token
-Run the server
+Run the server:

 bash
 Copy code
 npm run dev
-Run the frontend
+Run the frontend:

 bash
 Copy code
 cd client
 npm start
-Access the app The app will run at http://localhost:5173.

-Usage
-Sign Up: Create a new user account as a patient or doctor.
-Login: Log in to your account to manage appointments.
-Book Appointment: Patients can search for doctors by specialization and book an appointment.
-Make a Payment: Patients can securely pay for appointments using integrated payment gateways (Stripe/PayPal).
-Manage Appointments: Doctors can view and manage their appointments.
-Admin Dashboard: Admins can view, edit, and delete users and appointments.
-API Endpoints
-Authentication
-POST /api/auth/register: Register a new user.
-POST /api/auth/login: Log in a user.
-Doctors
-GET /api/doctors: Get a list of all doctors.
-GET /api/doctors/:id: Get details of a specific doctor.
-Appointments
-POST /api/appointments: Create a new appointment.
-GET /api/appointments: Get all appointments for a logged-in user.
-Payments
-POST /api/payments/charge: Process a payment for an appointment.
-Admin
-GET /api/admin/users: Get all users.
-DELETE /api/admin/users/:id: Delete a user.
-Payment Gateway Integration
-This app uses Stripe (or PayPal) to process payments for appointments.

-Payment Flow
-When a patient books an appointment, they are prompted to make a payment.
-The payment is securely processed through the payment gateway (e.g., Stripe).
-After successful payment, the appointment is confirmed and the user is notified.
-Setting Up Payment Gateway
+Access the app:
+The app will run at http://localhost:5173.

+🚀 Usage
+Sign Up as a patient or doctor.
+Login to your account to manage appointments.
+Book an Appointment with a doctor based on their availability.
+Make Payments using the integrated payment gateway (Stripe or PayPal).
+Manage Appointments in the doctor's dashboard.
+Admin Panel: Manage users, doctors, and appointments.
+🛡️ API Endpoints
+Authentication:
+POST /api/auth/register : Register a new user.
+POST /api/auth/login : Log in an existing user.
+Doctors:
+GET /api/doctors : Get a list of all doctors.
+GET /api/doctors/:id : Get details of a specific doctor.
+Appointments:
+POST /api/appointments : Create a new appointment.
+GET /api/appointments : Get all appointments for the logged-in user.
+Payments:
+POST /api/payments/charge : Process a payment for an appointment.
+Admin:
+GET /api/admin/users : Retrieve all users.
+DELETE /api/admin/users/:id : Delete a specific user.
+💳 Payment Gateway Integration
+This app integrates with Stripe or PayPal to process payments securely.

+Payment Flow:
+Patients select a doctor and schedule an appointment.
+They are prompted to make a secure payment through the chosen payment gateway.
+After successful payment, the appointment is confirmed, and notifications are sent.
+Setting Up Payment Gateway:
 Create an account with Stripe or PayPal.
-Retrieve your API keys from the payment gateway dashboard.
-Add your API keys to the .env file as shown in the Installation section.
+Add your API keys to the .env file.
-Ensure that the payment route (/api/payments/charge) is properly set up to handle payment processing.
+Ensure that the payment route (/api/payments/charge) is properly configured.
-Contributing
+🤝 Contributing
-Contributions are welcome!
-Follow the steps below to contribute:
+We welcome contributions!
+To get started:

-Fork the project
+Fork the project.
-Create a new feature branch (git checkout -b feature-branch) Commit your changes (git commit -m 'Add a feature') Push to the branch (git push origin feature-branch) Open a Pull Request
+Create a new feature branch:
+bash
+Copy code
+git checkout -b feature-branch-name

+Commit your changes:
+bash
+Copy code
+git commit -m "Added new feature"

+Push to the branch:
+bash
+Copy code
+git push origin feature-branch-name
+Open a Pull Request.

-License
+📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-Contact
+📧 Contact
-For any questions, feel free to reach out:
+For any questions, please reach out to:

 Email: saisatyabrata952@gmail.com
 LinkedIn: Sai Satyabrata